 Places to visit in whilst living in Beijing

-What’s the food like?
+What’s the food like in Beijing?

 This includes food from Sichuan and Xinjiang.
 Whatever your preference, expect to find lots of tofu, veg, oil, and meat.
 (No, it’s not all dog meat..!)
 Make sure you don’t leave Beijing without trying a Jianbing from your local street food vendor for breakfast.

-Is commuting easy?
+Is commuting easy in Beijing?

 If you don’t live in the center, it could be that it takes you a couple of hours to where you need to be, if you go from one side of the city to the other.

 You should plan your journey and any changes in advance.
 You can do this with a Beijing subway APP.
 Subways also have multiple exits, so the worst thing you can do is to plan to meet a friend “at the subway”.

 Thanks to the well known Great Firewall of China, Google is blocked.
 Up until earlier this year, this also meant that Google Maps was blocked.
 It has since been unblocked – however people still report difficulties using it.
 It is worth downloading a VPN before arriving in China and living in Beijing to make sure you don’t get lost.

 Part II in our Living in Beijing series will focus on apartments in Beijing, the best areas to live, where to avoid, where you’ll pay through the roof.
 Watch this space.